+'''

-The Fortran data pointer stored in the ESMC\Field.
+The Fortran data pointer stored in the ESMC_Field.

+'''

 Get the internal Fortran data pointer stored in the ESMC\Field.
+The arguments are: field Get the internal Fortran data pointer stored in this ESMC\Field.

 localDe Local DE for which information is requested.
-[0,..,localDeCount-1].
+[0, ..., localDeCount-1].

-16.2.6 ESMC\FieldPrint - Print the internal information of a Field
+16.2.6 ESMC\FieldPrint - Print the internal information of a Field field Print contents of this ESMC\Field.